Chris Agnew (Print)

 Sam Devereux (Works | FOUR - Barnaby Festival 2013)

-Sam asks the questions to what extent can we see the processes of making as transpersonal experience?
+Samuel uses a Te-Mamiya Camera and a collage process to ask the questions to what extent can we see the processes of making as transpersonal experience?
 And how can making continue to question, in a world so ever-increasingly dominated by the image?